Introduction to

 Scanning whole body counter

-PLLL USA
+PNNL USA

 Fully shielded measuring chamber using 3 HPGe detectors in scan bed geometry to measure the total body radioactivity distribution